Data Manager

 Welcome to Wodensborough

-This role would suit an enthusiastic professional who is looking to join a team of like-minded individuals to play a key role in being part of our extended leadership team and be able to effectively lead on data analysis, tracking and reporting systems through our school management information system (SIMs) ; support our whole school raising achievement agenda and line manage the Raising Standards Team to include the Exams Officer and Data Assistant.
-The successful candidate will also provide strategic direction, training and guidance to staff and SLT on all elements related to: progress and attainment data, curriculum and examinations.
-A core purpose of this role will be to support the effective management of external examinations (vocational and academic) and internal assessments (i.e. mock exams) as appropriate.
-In addition, the successful candidate will also play a vital role in producing, analysing and reporting on student achievement and progress data for a range of stakeholders (inc. but not restricted to Senior and Middle leaders, Governors, Ormiston Academies Trust and parents).
-To include reviewing, analysing and reporting on externally produced data (i.e. ASP/IDSR)
+This role would suit an enthusiastic professional who is looking to join a team of like-minded individuals to play a key role within the academy to effectively lead on data analysis, tracking and reporting systems through our school management information system (SIMs) ; support our whole school raising achievement agenda and line manage the team to include the Exams Officer and Data Assistant.
+The successful candidate will also work with staff at all levels to ensure that data held within the MIS is shared and synchronised with other web based applications to ensure consistency and clarity of data, including Class Charts, SISRA, Assembly Pro and academy communications .
+A core purpose of this role will be to support the Exams Officer in ensuring that all procedures and routines relating to examinations are in place and ensure that the academy provides the best possible examination experiences to enhance progress.
+In addition, the successful candidate will also play a vital role in working with the Senior Leader responsible for Timetable and Curriculum to set up and maintain the academy timetable and manage in year changes.

 The successful candidate will have access to wider professional development through our CPD offer.
 As part of the Ormiston Academies Trust we can also offer wider benefits including networking opportunities, enhanced CPD and Employee Benefits Package.